ricotandrio/web-indonesia-ipo-data/DISCLAIMER.md

 ### Accuracy of Information

-This project provides data on Initial Public Offerings (IPOs) in Indonesia, aggregated from various public sources.
-While we make efforts to ensure the information is accurate and current, there is no guarantee of completeness or correctness.
-Data may be outdated or contain errors.
-If you identify inaccuracies, please help improve the dataset by submitting a pull request via GitHub.
+This project provides data on Initial Public Offerings (IPOs) in Indonesia, manually aggregated from publicly accessible sources.
+While we strive to ensure the accuracy and timeliness of the information, we make no guarantees regarding its completeness, accuracy, or reliability.

+The dataset may contain outdated, incomplete, or incorrect information.
+Contributions to improve the quality and accuracy are welcome.
+Please submit a pull request or new issues via GitHub if you identify any issues.

-All content is provided in good faith and is intended for general informational purposes only.
-No representation or warranty is made regarding its reliability, accuracy, or completeness.
+The data is offered in good faith and is intended for general informational and educational purposes only.
+It should not be relied upon for investment, legal, or financial decisions.

+Use of this data is at your own risk.

 ### External Links